mborn1/pyoptex/docs/source/customization.rst

 When dealing with multiple resource constraints, multiple tuples may be returned from the cost function.
 Another option to combine cost functions is to use :py:func:`combine_costs <pyoptex.doe.cost_optimal.cost.combine_costs>`.
-However, computing multiple costs simultaneously often offers a computational advantage.
+Computing multiple costs simultaneously often offers a computational advantage, whereas splitting them creates a development advantage.

 Subcosts